dphiggs01/ASK_Amy_Example_Skills/alexa_podcast_skill/README.md

-# The Alex History buff skill
+# The Alexa podcast skill
-This Alexa skill calls Wikipedia to get history info about a specific day in history
+This Alexa skill plays an Amazon podcast and demonstrates the use of the Audio interface in Alexa Skill Kit

 ### This example skill demonstrates the following features:
 * logging level setting (debug)
+* automatic session persistence
 * custom intent
 * Amazon intent
-* use of slots
-* conditional response
 * stack dialog manager
-* required fields processing
 * default intent handler
-* voice response (ssml) with variable content
+* voice response (ssml) content
-* provide a card title and card content creation
+* provide no card output

 ### Prerequisites